Lake City Gateway Airport: NAS Lake City

-The airport was initially built in the early 1930s by a Lake City Flying Club, and acquired by the U.S. Navy during World War II to facilitate pilot training and named Naval Air Station Lake City and commissioned in December 1942, as NAS Lake City.
+The airport was initially built in the early 1930s by the Lake City Flying Club, and acquired by the U.S. Navy during World War II to facilitate pilot training and named Naval Air Station Lake City and commissioned in December 1942, as NAS Lake City.
 Established as one of several support facilities to NAS Jacksonville, NAS Lake City was used to train U.S. Navy and U.S. Marine Corps pilots in land-based PV-1 Venturas and PV-2 Harpoons.
 Maximum complement at the air station reached 290 officers and 1,150 enlisted personnel.
 As many as 200 additional officer and enlisted WAVES were stationed at NAS Lake City later in the war and served in air traffic control, meteorological services, administrative support, and aircraft maintenance.
 Regular military operations terminated in March 1946 and NAS Lake City was decommissioned as an active naval air station.